Congruence relations of GSpin Shimura varieties: Introduction

-Moonen also defined a distinguished element $F\in\mathbb{Q}[p-Isog_k]$, called the Frobenius cycle, as the image of a section of the source projection $s$, sending an abelian scheme $A$ to its relative Frobenius $A\longrightarrow A^{(p)}$.
-Then the Chai-Faltings' version of the conjecture is the following
+Moonen defined a distinguished element $F\in\mathbb{Q}[p-Isog_k]$, called the Frebenius cycle, as the image of a section of the source projection $s$, sending an abelian scheme $A$ to its relative Frobenius $A\longrightarrow A^{(p)}$.
+Then the Chai-Faltings' version of the conjecture is the following \begin{conjecture} Via the map

-\begin{conjecture} (Chai-Faltings, B\"ultel, Moonen, Wedhorn, a variant of Blasius-Rogawski): Via the algebra homomorphism view the Hecke polynomial $H_p(X)$ as a polynomial with coefficients in $\mathbb{Q}[p-Isog_k]$.
-Then the cycle $F$ as defined above, is a root of $H_p(X)$. \end{conjecture}
+view the Hecke polynomial $H(X)$ as a polynomial with coefficients in $\mathbb{Q}[p-Isog_k]$.
+Then the cycle $F$ as defined above, is a root of $H(X)$. \end{conjecture}